ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 ## Prefix characters

 The engine is heavily dependent upon the prefix character of a script token to tell the system how to process script.
+This is added to user script during script compilation.
 The pattern prefixes are:
 ```
 =   to designate a comparison operator